cyclejs-community/cycle-mouse-driver/README.md

 # [Cycle Mouse Driver](http://cyclejs-community.github.io/cycle-mouse-driver)

+## Deprecated
+[Cycle DOM now supports selecting on `document` and `body`](https://github.com/cyclejs/cyclejs/blob/master/dom/CHANGELOG.md#1210-2016-08-14), so this driver is unnecessary.

 A driver for Cycle.js to help you deal with mouse events in your application

 ## Installation